wetryingtodorock/getblock-docs/en/rpc-service/etc/json-rpc/etc_eth_getMinerDataByBlockNumber.md

 ---
-title: etc:eth_getMinerDataByBlockNumber \[POST\]
+title: eth_getMinerDataByBlockNumber - Ethereum Classic
-description: Returns miner data for the specified block.
+description: Example code for the eth_getMinerDataByBlockNumber json-rpc method. Сomplete guide on how to use eth_getMinerDataByBlockNumber json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters